 The Mead Valley planning area contains a variety of open spaces that serve a multitude of functions, hence the open space label of multi-purpose.
 The point is that open space is really a part of the public infrastructure and should have the capability of serving a variety of needs and diversity of users.
 The pattern of hills, valleys and slopes provides open space, habitat, and recreation spaces alike.
 These open spaces encompass a variety of habitats including riparian corridors, oak woodlands and chaparral habitats.
-Examples include features such as Steele Peak, the Gavilan Hills, Cajalco Creek, the San Jacinto River and the Motte-Rimrock Reserve.
-In particular, the San Jacinto Rivera major riparian corridorBflows through the southern portion of this planning area, and many native and narrow endemic species thrive on the habitat this river provides.
+Examples include features such as Steele Peak, the Gavilan Hills, Cajalco Creek, the San Jacinto Rivera major riparian corridorBflows through the southern portion of this planning area, and many native and narrow endemic species thrive on the habitat this river provides.